Example 4: cnvkit

 Build a bash app with dx-app-wizard

-Inside your working directory, run the command dx-app-wizard cnvkit_bash to launch the .
+to launch the app wizard tool.
 Optionally provide a title, summary, and version at the prompts.

 The Input Specification